LukasKalbertodt/atomig/README.md

 Offers `Atomic<T>` that can be used with primitive and custom types.
 *However*, it only works with types that can actually use atomic operations: a lock-based fallback for other types is not used!
 This crate is based on `std`'s atomics and therefore does not contain any `unsafe` code!
 This crate also does not have any dependencies by default.
+If you enable the `serde` trait, then this crate will depend on "serde" and `Serialize` / `Deserialize` will be implemented for `Atomic<T>` when appropriate, using sequentially-consistent ordering.

 Simple example with primitive types: